What do the career path and the day-in-the-life look like for a Development Manager at SmartBear?

 Every day is different, but can you outline what a typical day looks like for you?

-What time do you head out of the office?
+What time do you typically wrap up the workday?

 Do you log back in at night or do you shut it down completely?